mauritssilvis/darts/cli/java/README.md

 Specifically, the table applies to a double-out game with the ‘standard’ London dartboard.
 There are no restrictions on the first dart.
 Note that no one-point checkouts were found since 1 is less than the minimal final score — a double 1 (D1).
+Otherwise, all rows have a multiplicity of one.
+That is, they represent a single checkout, which can only be attained by hitting the fields in the order in which they are listed.

 Similarly, the command